“Reform lies dormant as Tokyo proves ‘Modern Monetary Theory’ —badly —but bond markets are unperturbed.”—William Pesek, Asia Times, March 2019

 “I suspect these academics get half the equation and can’t see that demand-side economics as well, in the absence of a recession, would also result in many of the same results as Supply side with out the back and forth flow.”—Charles ‘Kondy’ Kondak

-Deadly Innocent Misinterpretation #64: “The Job Guarantee is a specific and intrinsic element of MMT rather than a policy choice that might reflect progressive Left values.
-The only efficient option for government is the use of a Job Guarantee…There really is no alternative in this context.”—Bill Mitchell, ‘Critics of the Job Guarantee miss the mark badly…again’, 04/26/18
+Deadly Innocent Misinterpretation #64: “The Job Guarantee is a specific and intrinsic element of MMT rather than a policy choice that might reflect progressive Left values.”—Bill Mitchell, ‘Critics of the Job Guarantee miss the mark badly…again’, 04/26/18

 Fact: Core MMT is the description (“MMT is descriptive and from there”) the Job Guarantee (“the Transition Job”) is a prescription (“is a base case for analysis”) which then you can change if you wish (“which you can do or not do”).

 Don’t take my word for it.
 Here is the transcript (05/28/18 video @ 2:17) of Warren Mosler on Bloomberg TV with Bloomberg’s Joe Weisenthal and Romaine Bostick discussing the debate over MMT (over MMT academics that are ‘missing the mark badly…again’):

 Bloomberg: Do you think that when people hear MMT, there is a ‘descriptive’ framework?

 Bloomberg: A ‘descriptive’ framework, like, ‘This is how monetary operations work in a country’….